Emma Luddington, RIBA Chartered Architect and accessibility specialist, is now working alongside

 Emma Luddington has over 25 years’ broad experience in inclusive architecture, design and project management, strategic planning, policy development, housing governance and regulation.
 She has served as a built environment expert for the Design Council, non-executive director of Habinteg (accessible homes housing association) and co-chair of the National Register of Access Consultants (NRAC).

 Age-Friendly Property Assessments

 Emma now provides age-friendly property assessments which highlight suitable adaptations for homeowners, property developers and professionals such as interior designers, other Architects and those working in healthcare.

-Insightful signposting from businesses such as Stiltz is now even more important as the UK is facing a serious shortage of suitable housing.
-As our population ages, only 9% of homes currently1 have any kind of adaptation for better accessibility.
+Insightful signposting from businesses such as Stiltz and its domestic lifts is now even more important as the UK is facing a serious shortage of suitable housing.
+As our population ages, only 9% of homes currently have any kind of adaptation for better accessibility.
 This means safe and comfortable living could be severely under threat in years to come.
 By 2050, one in four people will be over 652 with a growing number of the population struggling to access upstairs living space.
 There is a tangible risk to health and safety with the possibility of an even bigger strain on the NHS and social care.

 - Ministry of Housing, Communities & Local Government.
 2. Office for National Statistics.
 3. Inside Housing.